djgrant/nx-simple/README.md

 1. Compatibility with other tools in the ecosystem
 1. Transparency about what is happening under-the-hood
-1. Implicit contracts (conventions) are identified and clearly documented
+1. Implicit contracts are identified and clearly documented
 1. Any combination of options provide a working state
 1. Well-defined goals can be achieved using a "strategy" option, which encapsulates a set of functions

 # Executors

-## build-esm
+## build-package

-Builds TypeScript ESM packages.
-The executor creates builds for internal use within a monorepo, or for publication to an NPM registry.
+Compiles and packages TypeScript projects for internal use within a monorepo, or for publication to an NPM registry.

-> ⚠️ This executor does not bundle modules.
-Although there are use-cases for bundling, both for browsers and node.js, doing so means either not getting access to all ES module features (e.g. `import.meta`), or setting up extra transpilation steps, which is out-of-scope for this executor.
+A package is a directory (often found in node_modules) that contains one or more modules, one or more entry points, and a package.json.
+Building to this standard structure ensures that the compilations steps remain simple, and that other tools in the ecosystem can easily resolve and import the built package.

+This executor does not bundle modules (for a few [reasons](#bundling)) but the packages produced by it can be consumed by your favourite bundler without making any modifications to how it works.

+> ⚠️ Currently the executor only supports ESM projects.
+This may not change.

 ### Usage